 Are you aware that water is valued as an essential nutrient?
 While not a provider of calories like the macronutrients or rich in antioxidants like many micronutrients, the body’s actual need for water far outweighs that of any food.
 In fact, you can survive for over a month without eating food but only 3-5 days without drinking water.

-Still, there are tons of people who just don’t drink water because they don’t like the taste.
+Still, there are tons of people who just don’t drink water, oftentimes, because they don’t like the taste.
 If you’re reading this, I’ll bet you’re one of these people.
 But, given the importance of adequate water intake for overall good health, it’s important that you somehow learn to love it.

 And, lucky for you, infusing your water with fresh vegetables, fruits and herbs can make a whole lot of difference in the flavor department.